RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2021-06-19-Qubes-Whonix-anon-modes.md

 > - __Anonymous connection__: A connection to a destination server, where it has no ability to discover the origin (IP address / location) of the connection, nor to associate any identifier with it.
 > - __Pseudonymous connection__: A connection to a destination server, where it has no ability to discover the origin (IP address / location) of the connection, but it can be associated with an identifier.

 The key here is not to solely think about things like originating IP, but also unique [identifiers used in tracking cookies and other technology](https://coveryourtracks.eff.org/learn) as well as user information.
-To put it plainly in an example, the act of logging into an account with a username and password turns what could have been an "anonymous" connection into a technically "pseuudonymous" one - it is a connection that does not reveal your actual originating IP, but _does_ reveal your user information.
+To put it plainly in an example, the act of logging into an account with a username and password turns what could have been an "anonymous" connection into a technically "pseudonymous" one - it is a connection that does not reveal your actual originating IP, but _does_ reveal your user information.

 A poigniant quote from a developer of the now defunct Liberte Linux drives the point a bit further: